georgesutphin/MCB585-2023/_episodes/05-class-decisions-loops.md

 &nbsp;

-We can also chain several tests together when there are more than two options.
-This makes it simple to write a function that returns the sign of a number:
+We can chain several tests together when there are more than two options.
+Let's use this to write a function to return returns the sign of a number:

 ~~~
-sign <- function(num) {
+what.sign <- function(num) {
   if (num > 0) {
     return(1)
   } else if (num == 0) {